 Difference between Data Type and Data Structure

-Data Type and Data Structure are both fundamental concepts in computer science.
-A data type is a classification of data that describes the kind of value that a particular variable or expression can hold.
-A data structure is a way of organizing and storing data in memory so that it can be accessed and manipulated efficiently.
+Data Type and Data Structure are essential concepts in the field of computer science.
+A data type serves as a categorization of data, defining the specific type of value that can be stored in a variable or expression.
+On the other hand, a data structure is a method of organizing and storing data in computer memory, ensuring efficient access and manipulation of the stored information.

 What is Data Type?